charlesdedampierre/cultrual-items-wikidata/README.md

 # Database of Works in Wikidata

+You can access the raw_data and the compiled SQLITE3 database on [OSF](https://osf.io/a65pj/)

 Pipeline:

 1) Extract all works that are instance of sub-instance of work of art (Q838948) (extraction/extract_seed.py)